PSTAT Advising: COVID-19 Response

-PSTAT remote advising is available for Spring quarter 2020 Monday-Friday, 1:00pm-4:00pm via Zoom for quick questions, clarifications on petitions, or help with an urgent situation.
-Students may sign up for a zoom session with the Student Affairs assistant, Myranda Flores, here: https://shoreline.ucsb.edu/meetings/1178098/pstatadvising
+PSTAT remote advising is available for Monday-Friday, 1:00pm-3:00pm via Zoom for clarifications on petitions, major requirements, or help with an urgent situation.
+Students may sign up for a zoom session with the Student Affairs Manager, Myranda Flores, here: https://shoreline.ucsb.edu/meetings/1178098/pstatadvising

-Students may speak to a peer advisor for assistance in course scheduling, general guidelines on PSTAT majors, or social support here:
+Students may speak to a peer advisor for assistance in course planning, general guidelines on PSTAT majors, or social support here: